Publish to learn

 adsContentId is present when Layers has already promoted the creative to paid.
 Those are your strongest signals - they cleared the organic bar and are now being spent against.
 Use sourceType=content_container plus metric=roas to get the short list of "things already earning their keep."

-Option B: Generate with the hook pinned
+Generate a new piece with the winner's hook pinned

 curl -X POST "https://api.layers.com/v1/projects/$PROJECT_ID/content" \